Jordan Denari Duffner is an author and scholar of Muslim-Christian relations, interreligious dialogue, and Islamophobia.

 Jordan’s first book, Finding Jesus among Muslims: How Loving Islam Makes Me a Better Catholic, was named among the top Catholic books of 2018 by the Association of Catholic Publishers.
 It won Second Place in the ‘General Interest’ category of the 2018 “Excellence in Publishing Awards” held by the Association of Catholic Publishers.

 In addition to Finding Jesus among Muslims, Jordan also authored an essay for A Pope Francis Lexicon, an anthology about Pope Francis and the words he uses.
 In 2016, Jordan penned the Bridge Initiative report, “Danger and Dialogue: American Catholics Perceptions and Portrayals of Islam,” which included the first nationwide survey of Catholics’ views of Islam.
-Her forthcoming book on Islamophobia is slated for publication in 2020.
+She is currently working on a book about Islamophobia, written for a Christian audience, with Orbis Books.

 Jordan’s writing on Islam and Catholicism has appeared in numerous outlets including TIME, The Washington Post, and America.
 A frequent media commentator, Jordan has appeared on news programs on BBC, Al-Jazeera, and local public radio stations and popular podcasts.
 Often consulting with journalists, Jordan has given numerous talks and webinars on Islamophobia and interfaith dialogue to diverse audiences.

-Jordan completed her bachelors degree at Georgetown’s Walsh School of Foreign Service and lives in the Washington, DC area with her husband, Chris.
+Jordan holds a Master’s in theological and religious studies, and completed her bachelor’s degree at Georgetown’s Walsh School of Foreign Service.
+She lives in the Washington, DC area with her husband, Chris.

 To contact the author about interview requests or speaking engagements, please use the contact form on this website.